aspose-cells-cloud/Aspose.Cells-Products/cells/en/android/saveas/xls-to-html/_index.md

 ---
-title: Aspose.Cells Cloud for Android - Save XLS as HTML
+title: Save XLS as HTML with Aspose.Cells Cloud SDK for Android
-description: Learn how to use Aspose.Cells Cloud Android SDK to convert XLS to HTML instantly.
-Follow step‑by‑step code example and start your free trial today.
+description: Use Aspose.Cells Cloud SDK for Android to convert XLS files to HTML quickly.
+Follow our step‑by‑step guide and code example to integrate the SaveAs API into your Android app.
+Start converting now!
 kwords: Excel, Save XLS as HTML, REST, Android
 howto: How to save XLS as HTML using Aspose.Cells Cloud Android library.
 ---